-As you can probably tell from the photo, the Sof-Krate is designed to be durable and "no-frills."
-There aren't many extras, such as pockets or even bedding included with the crate.
+As you can probably tell from the photo, the Soft Krater is designed to be durable and “no-frills.”
+There aren’t many extras, such as pockets or even bedding included with the crate.
 Instead, you get a tough and sturdy product made from tight-weave mesh fabric and steel frame tubes.

 The rubber base is one of my favorite features of this crate.
 This is water-resistant, so it’ll help protect your floors if your dog has an accident.
 It also provides extra grip to make your dog feel more secure.
 I also like the rounded corners, as this improves the safety of the crate – especially if your household has small children that might bang their heads on a sharp corner.

 As I mentioned, there are no pockets included with the Noz2Noz.
 While this probably isn’t an issue for home-use, it makes the crate less convenient for travelling (you might want to check out the EliteField below as an alternative).
 There’s also a noticeable “plastic” smell when you first open it – so I recommend airing it for a day or two.